Gardening through the year

 Watch our video guide to veg jobs for September.

 Spring might seem like a long way off, but September is the perfect month to start making preparations for a beautiful floral display.

 Plant spring bedding, such as pansies, wallflowers and sweet Williams.
 There should be a good selection of plants at the garden centre.
 Water them well before planting and give them a good soak whenever the weather is dry to help them establish quickly.

 Buy spring-flowering bulbs.
 Choose firm, plump bulbs and avoid any with signs of mould.
 Plant them as soon as possible so they can start putting down roots.
 The cool, moist conditions of late autumn suit tulips best so wait until then before planting them.

 Keep the patio going

 Enjoy the summer display right to the end by keeping your containers in shape.
 Deadhead the plants regularly to encourage more blooms.
-If the weather is dry, give them a good soak and finally, give them an extra boost by feeding weekly with liquid fertiliser; slow-release feeds (see our Best Buy slow-release feeds) will be running out of steam by now.
+If the weather is dry, give them a good soak and finally, give them an extra boost by feeding weekly with liquid fertiliser; controlled-release feeds (see our Best Buy controlled-release feeds) will be running out of steam by now.

 Each piece needs some leaves and roots.
 Older pieces from the centre of the clump should be thrown away, but newer pieces can be replanted or shared with friends.
 Some perennials, such as sedums, will benefit from being divided every few years to keep the clump growing vigorously.